oarcscience/ith.oarc.science/chr/agjc/agjc000.md

 #### 7 Imperial Arcade.
 Ludgate Circus, E.C.
 4

-Scanned,proofed and formatted at Intangible Textual Heritage, September 2002, by J. B. Hare.
+Scanned,proofed and formatted at Intangible Textual Heritage, September 2002, by J. Lelievre.
 This text is in the public domain in the US because it was published prior to 1923.

 Copyright, 1920, by